The cannabis industry is known for its customer service… just not in the way we would hope.

 How To Guide People On Their Cannabis Journey

-Cannabis attracts people of every different age, race, gender, and intent.
+Cannabis attracts connoisseurs of every different age, race, gender, and intent.
 As a result, you can’t have a one-size-fits-all approach to cannabis service.
 Every interaction is going to be unique, and you need to develop skills that will help you navigate this space.

 - If you are going to offer amazing customer service, you need to think of yourself as a guide or mentor – not a salesperson.
 As a guide it is your job to help them get what they want, not for you to try and sell them on something you want for them.
 So take the time to listen to your clients, and offer guidance that helps them get their individual needs met.